HelenELee/workday-scheduler/README.md

 * Event listeners and delegation
 * Use of a timer - setInterval
 * Use of local storage
+* Use of Grid System in Bootstrap and Bootstrap utilities

 The main challenges were displaying the time slots in the relevent colours and ensuring the events were stored and retrieved correctly as well as ensuring the user experience was intuitive and simple.